infiniflow/infinity/docs/references/pysdk_api_reference.md

   ```

 - `"weighted_sum"`
-  The weighted sum approach assigns different weights to different retrieval paths, allowing you to emphasize specific paths.
+  The weighted sum approach assigns different weights to different retrieval ways, allowing you to emphasize specific ways.
 This is particularly useful when you are certain of each path's relative importance.
 - `"match_tensor"`
-  Infinity's ColBERT-based tensor reranking approach.
+  Infinity's tensor-based late interaction reranking approach.

 #### topn: `int`, *Required*